icopy-site/awesome/docs/awesome/magictools.md

 * :moneybag: [Spine](http://esotericsoftware.com/) - Spine is dedicated to 2D animation, providing an efficient workflow both for creating amazing animation and for integrating it into your games.
 * :moneybag: [Spriter](http://www.brashmonkey.com/spriter.htm) -  Modern tool for sprite animation.
 * :tada: [DragonBones](http://dragonbones.com) - The Open Source 2D skeleton animation solution for Flash
+* :tada: [LWF](http://gree.github.io/lwf/) - Lightweight SWF.
+LWF is an animation engine which can play animation data converted from FLASH contents in HTML5, Unity, Cocos2d-x, iOS UIKit, and more.

 #### Vector/Image Editor